Large Indoor Plants- Tall, Green, and Handsome!

 Pets and Children: Safety Considerations

-- Placement: Keep potentially harmful plants out of reach, or choose non-toxic varieties like Kentia Palm or certain ferns.
+- Proper Placement: Potentially harmful species should be placed out of reach.
+If pets and children are part of the household, choose non-toxic varieties like Kentia Palm or certain ferns.

-- Pet Training: Teach pets to avoid gnawing on leaves.
-Some owners use bitter sprays or distractions like cat grass to redirect a cat’s chewing habits.
+- Pet Training: Train pets not to gnaw on leaves.
+Pet owners use bitter sprays or distractions like cat grass to redirect a cat’s habits.

-- Leaf Drop: While occasional leaf shedding is normal, sudden or excessive loss may indicate stress from overwatering or temperature fluctuations.
+- Leaf Drop: Occasional leaf drop is natural.
+Sudden or abnormal amounts of drops may point to stress from overwatering or temperature fluctuations.

-- Root Rot: Caused by excessive moisture.
-If detected early, repot the plant in fresh soil and trim any damaged roots.
+- Root Rot: Excessive moisture is the main culprit.
+Repot the plant in fresh soil and trim any damaged roots once you spot them.

 Summary